Netflix raising prices for 58M US subscribers as costs rise

-SAN FRANCISCO (AP) — Netflix is raising its U.S. prices by 13 percent to 18 percent, its biggest increase since the company launched its streaming service 12 years ago.
+Netflix is raising its US prices by 13 percent to 18 percent, its biggest increase since the company launched its video streaming service 12 years ago.

-Its most popular plan will see the largest hike, to $13 per month from $11.
+Its most popular plan will see the largest hike, to US$13 per month from US$11.
 That option offers high-definition streaming on up to two different internet-connected devices simultaneously.
-Even at the higher price, that plan is still a few dollars cheaper than HBO, whose streaming service charges $15 per month.
+Even at the higher price, that plan is still a few dollars cheaper than HBO, whose streaming service charges US$15 per month.

+At this stage, it's unclear whether these changes will also apply in New Zealand.
+The Herald is awaiting confirmation from the streaming company.

+Netflix currently charges $11.49 per month for its basic package in New Zealand, $14,99 for its mid-range plan and $18.49 for the premium option.
+A price increase across the board could see the premium plan exceed $20 per month for the first time.

 The extra cash will help to pay for Netflix's huge investment in original shows and films and finance the heavy debt it has assumed to ward off rivals such as Amazon, Disney and AT&T.

-Previously, Netflix had continued to offer a basic, $8-a-month streaming plan while raising rates on more comprehensive plans with better video quality and options to watch simultaneously on different devices.
+Previously, Netflix had continued to offer a basic, US$8-a-month streaming plan while raising rates on more comprehensive plans with better video quality and options to watch simultaneously on different devices.

-This time, the price for the cheapest plan is going up to $9 per month.
-A premium plan offering ultra-high definition will jump to $16 per month from $14.
+This time, the price for the cheapest plan is going up to US$9 per month.
+A premium plan offering ultra-high definition will jump to US$16 per month from US$14.

-Higher prices could alienate subscribers and possibly even trigger a wave of cancelations.
-For instance, Netflix faced a huge backlash in 2011 when it unbundled video streaming from its older DVD-by-mail service, resulting in a 60 percent price increase for subscribers who wanted to keep both plans.
-Netflix lost 600,000 subscribers after that switch.
+Higher prices could alienate subscribers and possibly even trigger a wave of cancellations.
+For instance, Netflix faced a huge backlash in 2011 when it unbundled video streaming from its older DVD-by-mail service, resulting in a 60 per cent price increase for subscribers who wanted to keep both plans.
+Netflix lost 600,000 subscribers — about 2 per cent of its total customers at the time — after that switch.

 The company is now betting it can gradually raise its prices, bolstered by a string of acclaimed hits during that past five years that have included "House of Cards," ''Orange Is The New Black," ''Stranger Things," ''The Crown" and, most recently, the film "Bird Box."